bhavan3007/back-end/README.md

-# back-end
+day finder application
-calculates the day
+it tells the day for given date